UCL/STIR-GATE-Connection/VoxelisedXCAT/sub_scripts/README.md

 Created:  Mon 18 May 2020 16:00 BST

-This directory contains a collection of scripts that are key to automatically finding and computing variables for GATE similations.
+This directory contains a collection of scripts that are key to automatically finding and computing variables for GATE simulations.

 Scripts
 =======
+* `generate_STIR_GATE_images/sh`: Generates STIR images from parameter files for GATE simulation.
+The attenuation file voxel values are heavily scaled and should not be used in STIR.
+Use the original attenuation file.
+* `get_attenuation_translation.sh`: shell script that reads an image with STIR and returns shifts for the attenuation translation.
+* `get_source_position.sh`: shell script that reads an image with STIR and returns the source position offset for GATE
-* prepare_files.sh: shell script that copies scanner files from the specified scanner example directory.
+* `prepare_files.sh`: shell script that copies scanner files from the specified scanner example directory.
 This script is required to be run first to copy the correct data into VoxelisedXCAT directory.
-* get_attenuation_translation.sh: shell script that reads an image with STIR and returns shifts for the attenuation translation.
-* get_source_position.sh: shell script that reads an image with STIR and returns the source position offset for GATE
+* `STIR2GATE_interfile.sh`: shell script that converts STIR generated interfile headers (.hv) into GATE compatible headers (.h33) files and adds the parameters "!number of slices" and "slice thickness (pixels)".
-* generate_STIR_GATE_images/sh: Generates STIR images from parameter files for GATE simulation. *WARNING* this script will move both activity and attenuation files to the main GATE directory, the attenuation file voxel values have been heavily scaled and should not be used in STIR.
-Use the original attenuation file in 'images/input/generate_STIR_images/' directory.

 *WARNING* the `get_*.sh` scripts put the centre of the STIR image at the GATE 0,0,0.
 Therefore they assume that the GATE scanner is defined as in `ExamplesOfScanners`.
 Shifting the centre of the GATE scanner is currently going to break things.